misskey-dev/misskey-hub-next/README.md

 ## License

-GNU Affero General Public License v3.0\
+GNU Affero General Public License v3.0 (for code)
+CC BY-SA 4.0 (for assets and docs)\
 See `LICENSE` file for details.

 (c) 2023-2024 syuilo, kakkokari-gtyih and Misskey Project